 Related Post: The United States of Pornography

 But the beautiful part of it all is that God still loves me.
 He loves/loved me the same amount in the good times and in the not so good times.
 God never stopped pursuing me, and I never gave up on him.
-There are a lot of things that amaze me about my God, and one of them is the fact that he never turns his back on me.
+There are a lot of things that amaze me about my God.
+One of them is the fact that he never turns his back on me.
 He had, and has, every right to not want anything to do with me.
 However, he is always right there with a big smile and his arms wide open.
 Now if that isn’t true love, I don’t know what is.

 I want to think that when I get to Heaven, Jesus is going to give me a big ol’ hug and sit down with me on the most comfortable couch ever.
 He will then proceed to pull out a photo album of his most cherished memories of me as his spiritual soldier here on earth.
 With each turn of the page, we will relive every detail with nonstop laughter and tears of joy.
 When we reach the last page, Jesus will shut the album and turn to me and say, “Well done my good and faithful servant!”
 I can’t wait to hear those glorious words.